 Hedwig and the Angry Inch

 Hedwig tells the story of the character named Hedwig.
 Growing up in communist East Berlin before the fall of the Berlin wall, Hedwig did everything possible to escape, especially listening to the music of American and British rock bands.
 After meeting an American man, he realises that could be his chance to get out of Berlin and plans to marry him.
 Since it was the ’80s and same-sex marriage wasn’t legal yet, Hedwig had to undergo a sex change in order to marry the man.
 But the operation goes wrong and Hedwig is left with what he refers to as an “angry inch.”
+How to last longer in bed could be hard but you could try this out and tell me your opinion.
 There are funny moments and lots of serious moments surrounding Hedwig’s self-esteem issues and failed romances.

 The show is a rock musical and has music that sounds totally different from any other Broadway show I’ve seen.
 There are also so many cool special effects including crazy lighting, video clips, and a changing set.
 Darren Criss is the current lead and is amazing in the role of Hedwig!
 Starting in a few weeks, Taye Diggs will be taking over the role, and I’m sure he will be great too.
 And just a warning: a lot of subject matter in the show is mature, so it’s not a great show to bring kids to.